akhoshrozeh/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 Producer.sol can instantiate another Producer contract object and calls it's function to get the price of a track.

 ## Access Control Design Patterns
-Producer.sol uses modifer isOwner() to restrict access of calling certain functions.
+Producer.sol uses modifier isOwner() to restrict access of calling certain functions.
 ProducerFactory.sol uses modifier isNotProducer() to restrict access of calling function createProducer().